LifeQ-Inc/epigenetic-biological-age/README.md

 This project requires Python 3.8 or later.

 First, git clone the repository [git://github.com/epigenetic-biological-age].
 Then, navigate to the project directory: `cd epigenetic-biological-age`.
+Ensure that the pip version you are runnning is >= 20.0.2.
 We recommend using a virtual environment.
 Activate the virtual environment and install the project dependencies: `pip install -r requirements.txt`

 ## Usage